larsiusprime/HxLightMask/README.md

 lime test html5
 ```

-The demo will run on any platform OpenFL supports, including win/mac/linux destkop, HTML5, and Flash.
+The demo will run on any platform OpenFL supports, including win/mac/linux destkop, HTML5, Flash, etc.

 # How to use